mehtaharsh16/daniel.feldroy.com/posts/2007-11-adding-new-user-at-root-of-plonezope-2.md

 title: Adding a new user at the root of Plone/Zope 2 programmatically
 ---

+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/11/adding-new-user-at-root-of-plonezope-2.html)*.

 Sometimes you just need to do this sort of thing.<br /><pre class="prettyprint-py">>>> app.portal._addRole('MyRole')</pre>

+---